actualbudget/actual/docs/Installing/Local/your-own-machine.md

 title: 'Local Installation'
 ---

-The easiest way to get Actual running is to use the [actual-server](https://github.com/actualbudget/actual-server) project.
+The easiest way to get Actual running locally is to use the [actual-server](https://github.com/actualbudget/actual-server) project.

 Actual Server is the server element of Actual that is used for syncing changes across devices, and it comes with the latest version of Actual Web.

-## Getting Started
+## Pre-requisites

-As outlined in the [overview](/Installing/overview.md) you need to make sure the following is installed on your machine before starting.

-[NodeJS](https://nodejs.org/en/) version 14 or greater, NodeJS has documentation on how to install it on your own machine, [Yarn](https://yarnpkg.com/) you can install this using NPM, however if you only just installed NodeJS you may need to restart your terminal first before running the below command.
+Actual Server currently requires Node.js v16.
+If you don’t have Node.js installed, you can download the latest version of Node.js 16 from the [Node.js website](https://nodejs.org/en/download/releases/) (search for “16” to find the right version).
+If you already have Node.js installed, consider using a tool like [`nvm`](https://github.com/nvm-sh/nvm) or [`asdf`](https://asdf-vm.com) to install and manage multiple versions of Node.js.

+You’ll also need to have Git installed.
+The Git website has [instructions for all supported operating systems](https://git-scm.com/download).

+Next, you’ll need to install `yarn`, which is the package manager that Actual uses.
+You can install it using the following command:

 ```js
 npm install --global yarn